Marked length pattern rigidity for arithmetic manifolds: Gromov-Hyperbolic spaces and Patterson-Sullivan measures

 Recall that when $X$ is a $\Gamma$-space, a continuous function $\alpha:\Gamma\times X\rightarrow \bbR$ is called a \emph{cocycle} if for all $\gamma$, $\eta\in \Gamma$, and $x\in X$,

 For any map $k: X\rightarrow \bbR$, define the \emph{coboundary} of $k$ by

 All coboundaries are cocycles. \begin{definition} Two cocycle $\alpha$, $\beta$ are called equivalent, if there is a continuous map $k:X\rightarrow \bbR$ such that \end{definition} It is not surprising that we can define cohomology group of a $\Gamma$-space by identify all equivalent cocycles as a cohomological class.
-Let $Z$ be the set of cocycles, and $B$ be the set of coboundaries. $Z$ is an abelian group, and $B$ is a subgroup.
-Denote the first cohomology group $H^1_c(\Gamma,X,\bbR)$ by $Z/B$.
+Let $Z$ be the set of cocycles, and $B$ the set of coboundaries of continuous maps. $Z$ is an abelian group, and $B$ is a subgroup of $Z$.
+The first cohomology group $H^1_c(\Gamma,X,\bbR)$ is just $Z/B$.
 In fact, it is the same thing as the usual group cohomology of $\Gamma$ with coefficient $C(X,\bbR)$, all continuous map from $X$ to $\bbR$ viewed as a $\Gamma$-module.

 Notice that there is a more general definition of cocycles.
 The target could be any second countable group, instead of $\bbR$, and the cohomology is not necessarily a group in this setting.
 There are also Borel cocycles and measurable cocycles when the $\Gamma$-space $X$ admit a non-singular measure, see \cite{zimmer2013ergodic}.
 Recall the following definition in \cite{zimmer2013ergodic}. \begin{definition} Two Borel cocycles $\alpha$, $\beta$ are called strictly equivalent if there is a Borel function $\phi$ such that